 - a.
-Protect the liquidity position of the Bank to meet maturing obligations when they are due, so that there would have adequate liquidity for growth, and adequate liquidity for emergencies; - b.
+ALCO's primary responsibility is to protect the liquidity position of the Bank so that it can meet maturing obligations when they are due, to ensure that there is adequate liquidity for growth, and adequate liquidity for emergencies. - b.
 Ensure that profitability and sustainability of the institution through proactive balance sheet management; - c.
 Analyze the potential financial risks associated with any new products and make recommendations of how to measure and limit/manage the risk (including how to incorporate new products into existing asset liability matching reports); and - d.
 Review the overall financial risk of the organization whenever there is a significant change to the balance sheet structure (for example adding a new funding source or new client product) and present findings to the Board.